-They all need to be as agile as possible to master the challenges of radical change that comes with growing teams at a fast pace.
+They all need to be as agile as possible to master the challenges of radical change that come with growing teams at a fast pace.

-Great examples are Garage Beer Co. that quickly adapted their business as the coronavirus hit, and Unity Technologies that successfully IPO’d in September to a market capitalization of $24 billion.
+Great examples are Garage Beer Company that quickly adapted their business as the coronavirus hit and Unity Technologies that successfully IPO’d in September to a market capitalization of $24 billion.

 While being a leader in a fast-growing startup is fun and exhilarating, the day-to-day challenges can seem overwhelming.

 This article will address the challenges of how to deal with massive and constant change and how to scale without becoming a stale bureaucracy while, at the same time, acknowledging that every startup is unique and no team is the same.

 Startup leaders face a multitude of changes on a monthly, weekly, and daily basis: shifting goals and priorities, new team members, new learnings, and new processes.
 Even marketplace changes can happen daily.

 An example — Your Friday retrospective spawns a brilliant but entirely new way of working.
 You now want this new process reflected and supported by your tool with an easy and instant update you can do yourself rather than contacting central IT and waiting days for the change to take effect.
 Worst case, it might not even be possible without adding another tool.